-- What is Multi-Stop Route Planning & Optimization?
+- What is Multi-Stop Route Planning?

-- Benefits of Planning Routes Using a Multi-stop Route Planner
+- Benefits of Planning Routes Using a Multi-Stop Route Planner

-What is Multi-stop Route Planning & Optimization?
+What is Multi-Stop Route Planning?

 Google Maps is a free tool to plan an optimal route with multiple destination route planner.
 But there is a catch.
 You can only add limited stops (up to ten stops) per route, including the starting location.